ylhyra/ylhyra_content/not_data/content/course/a1/I_am.md

 ==Very==
 "Mjög" means "very".
 Like with the word "ég", the letter G in "mjög" is a [[soft G]] that isn't pronounced at all.

 The letter '''[[Ö]]''' <Audio src=" 3AF6.mp3" inline/>is pronounced similarly to the English ''b'''i'''rd'' or ''n'''u'''rse'', but you do have to make your mouth circle-shaped and you have to pronounce it in the front of your mouth.
 In the word "mjög" it's a very long sound, and you should exaggerate its length.
-Since the G is silent, you can imagine it being written <pron>mjööö</pron>.
+Since the G is silent, you can imagine it being written {{pron|mjööö}}.

 Practice pronouncing the following by exaggerating the length of "mjög" and "góð":

-*Ég er mjög góð í íslensku. <pron>é er mjuööö goooúð í íslensku</pron>
+*Ég er mjög góð í íslensku. {{pron|é er mjuööö goooúð í íslensku}}

 *1|Er þetta gott?
 *2|Já, þetta er mjög gott.